Sherif El-Tawil, PhD, PE

 Department of Civil & Environmental Engineering | The University of Michigan

-Sherif El-Tawil is Professor and Associate Chair in the Civil and Environmental Engineering Department at the University of Michigan, Ann Arbor.
+Sherif El-Tawil is Professor of Civil and Environmental Engineering Department at the University of Michigan, Ann Arbor.
 He graduated with honors from Cairo University in 1989 with a BS in Civil Engineering and received a MS in Structural Engineering in 1991, also from Cairo University.
 In 1996, he received a PhD degree in Civil Engineering from Cornell University and subsequently joined the faculty of the University of Central Florida.
 He moved to the University of Michigan in 2002, where he has since been.
 He also served as Visiting Professor at the University of Rennes, France, in 2008 and the University of California, Irvine.
 His graduate students and postdocs have all gone into influential positions in academia, industry and government around the world.

 Prof. El-Tawil's general research interest lies in computational modeling, analysis, and testing of structural materials and systems.
 He is especially interested in how buildings and bridges behave under the extreme loading conditions generated by manmade and natural hazards such as seismic excitation, collision by heavy objects, and blast.
 The focus of his research effort is to investigate how to utilize new materials, concepts and technologies to create innovative structural systems that mitigate the potentially catastrophic effects of extreme loading.
 Much of his research is directed towards the computational and theoretical aspects of structural engineering, with particular emphasis on computational simulation, constitutive modeling, multiscale techniques, macro-plasticity formulations, nonlinear solution strategies and visualization methods.
 He has published over 250 technical papers and reports, including 90 refereed journal papers in major publication venues.
 He is also lead author of a recently released ASCE guide for seismic design of hybrid steel-concrete coupled wall systems.